-It exists in between where your only concern is what makes sense.
-While everyone on the inside and outside scurries about in chaos and panic, you relax with contented merriment.
+It exists in between, where your only concern is what makes sense.
+While everyone on the inside and outside scurries about in chaos and panic concerned about where they fit in, you relax in contented merriment.

 I’ve been here my whole life.
 Now I’m inviting you to join me.
 All I ask is that you honestly and unabashedly be you.

 In order to earn my Bachelors in Writing from Ithaca College, I was required to take a class called Personal Essay that was taught by the stereotype of a burnt-out hippie–a jaded and know-better pontificator who lectured the class by recounting long meandering tales of his failed marriage and broken family and knew no boundaries when commenting on students’ papers.
 That semester he informed one girl via written feedback that she should experiment sexually.
 Considering that he had tenure, her refusal to report him to the administration was probably a wise move.

 Besides the ability to remain quiet during the professor’s rants, your grade in the class came down to four papers.
 The first was about love.
 I don’t remember the topic of the second.
 By the third, I’d grown frustrated with the “lessons” and the Bs I’d received, so I decided to write inane nonsense to see what would happen.
 On a blank page I spewed gibberish about being trapped in a boxing ring between two greenish dwarf-like creatures with pointy ears that would violently impede my progress no matter which corner I bolted toward.
 I then barely edited the stream of consciousness rambling.
 The result was my only A that semester.